-It is obligatory for women to take two weeks’ maternity leave before or after delivery.
-The Parental leave law §4 states the right for female employees to breastfeed the child, but there are no further details about how this impacts work.
+- It is compulsory for women to take two weeks’ maternity leave before or after delivery.
+The Parental leave law §4 states the right for female employees to breastfeed the child but there are no further details about how this impacts work.

-Flexible working: Until a child reaches the age of eight, parents have the right to reduce their normal working time by up to 25 per cent; there is no payment for the reduced hours.
+- Flexible working: Until a child reaches the age of eight, parents have the right to reduce their normal working time by up to 25%; there is no payment for the reduced hours.

-In addition to the parental leave, pregnant employees can take up to 60 days of government-funded leave before childbirth, or longer if there are medical grounds to do so.
+- In addition to parental leave, pregnant employees can take up to 60 days of government-funded leave before childbirth (or longer if there are medical grounds to do so).

-Under the Social Insurance Code, the second parent has a right to leave for 10 working days in connection with childbirth.
-These days can be taken in fractions and must be taken before 60 days have passed since the child has come home after the birth.
+- Under the Social Insurance Code, the second parent has a right to leave for 10 working days in connection with childbirth.
+These days can be taken in segments and must be taken before 60 days have passed since the child has come home after the birth.

-Compensation is paid by the state for a total of 480 days per child.
-Parents can take out parental benefit up to and including the day the child turns 12 years old or when the child finishes form/grade 5 in compulsory school.
-But, from the child’s 4th birthday, only 96 days in total can be saved (for twins, 132 days can be saved in total).
+- Compensation is paid by the state for a total of 480 days per child.
+Parents can take out parental benefits up to and including the day the child turns 12 years old or when the child finishes form/grade five in compulsory school.
+But, from the child’s 4th birthday, only 96 days in total can be saved.
+For twins, 132 days can be saved in total.

-If birth is given to multiple children (twins, triplets), the parents receive the following number of parental benefit days:
+- If birth is given to multiple children (twins or triplets), the parents receive the following number of parental benefit days:

 |Number of Children||Days at Sickness Benefit Level||Days at Minimum Level||Total Days|

-Parental benefit that is based on income is called parental benefit ‘at sickness benefit level’.
-To receive parental benefit at sickness benefit level, the employee must have had an annual income of at least SEK 82,100 for at least 240 consecutive days before the estimated delivery date (workplaces or income levels can have varied during the qualifying period).
-All parental benefit is taxable.
+- The parental benefit that is based on income is called ‘parental benefit at sickness benefit level.’
+To receive parental benefit at sickness benefit level, the employee must have had an annual income of at least SEK 82,100 for at least 240 consecutive days before the estimated delivery date.
+Workplaces or income levels can vary during the qualifying period.
+All parental benefits are taxable.

-If an employee has worked for less than 240 consecutive days before the child is born, has been without an income or earned less than SEK 117,590 in a year, they receive SEK 250 per day at sickness benefit level for the first 180 days that are taken out for the child.
-After the parents have taken out 180 parental benefit days, they receive parental benefit based on their income, but a minimum of SEK 250 per day at sickness benefit level.
+- If an employee has worked for less than 240 consecutive days before the child is born, has been without an income or earned less than SEK 117,590 in a year, they receive SEK 250 per day at sickness benefit level for the first 180 days that are taken out for the child.
+After the parents have taken out 180 parental benefit days, they receive parental benefits based on their income (a minimum of SEK 250 per day is offered at sickness benefit level).

 - The terms of parental benefit are generally the same for adopting parents.
 Employees can receive the parental benefit from the date they receive the child into their care but may not go beyond when the child turns 12.
 If parents adopt two or more children at the same time, they get an additional 180 days per child.

 There are 14 public holidays in Sweden during which employees are generally entitled to have paid time off.
 In addition, although not official, Midsummer Eve and New Year’s Eve are considered and generally treated as public holidays.
-These days are not included in the minimum holiday entitlement.
-Many employees are also entitled to half-days the day before a public holiday.
-However, it is common for the employer to have a policy for public holidays or for collective agreements to regulate this.
+However, these days are not included in the minimum holiday entitlement.
+Many employees are also entitled to half-days the day prior to a public holiday.
+However, employers commonly have a public holiday policy that regulates this or it is defined in a collective agreement.